ukgov-equality-hub/gender-recognition-certificate-service/documentation/Hosting_and_live_databases.md

     **Note:** it's very rare we'd want to connect to production, given the sensitivity of the information.
     This will mainly be used when setting up the production database, before the service goes live.

+## Running SQL commands using the command line

+Conduit can also be used to run commands directly on the database.
+To run commands, connect to the PaaS database service using cloud foundry/conduit/postgresql cli:

+`cf conduit SERVICE_NAME -- psql`

+To find the name of the datadase service name, you can run:

+`cf services`

+Once logged in, you will have a command line where SQL commands can be run, for example:

+`SELECT * FROM application;`

+Ensure that all SQL commands are terminated with a semi-colon.